2030 Vision Plan

 For over three decades, the Peace Center has been at the forefront of transforming Greenville, South Carolina, into a thriving community with a bustling downtown centered around arts and entertainment.
 In December 2019, the Board of Trustees approved a bold strategic vision with an exciting overarching goal: by or before 2030, the Peace Center will realize a fully-functioning, ten-venue arts and entertainment campus.
 Over the subsequent years, leadership has collaborated with local architecture firm Craig Gauldin Davis and urban planners MKSK to develop a master plan encompassing every building and bit of ground on the Peace Center's six-acre campus.

-Coach Music Factory
+Coach Factory

 The Mockingbird